-What is Data Center Interconnect DCI?
+Exploring Data Center Interconnect (DCI)

 In the past decade, one of the most significant shifts has been the transition from traditional, centralized data center models to a more dispersed infrastructure.
 This change is driven by various factors, including the need to improve the customer experience, reduce costs, and increase resiliency.
 As a result, service providers (SPs) require interconnecting multiple data centers and allowing them to connect seamlessly.